 These instructions assume you have been granted appropriate permissions to the resource you are attempting to interact with.
 If you have problems interacting with the resource, contact the owner of the resource.
-If you do not know the resource owner, contact the Help Desk.
+If you do not know the resource owner, contact the UWM Help Desk at this webpage: UWM Help Desk.

 - Opening the resource calendar

 - Creating a new meeting for the resource

 - Sending an email on behalf of the resource